5 things to know about living plant walls

-The weight, planting and maintenance are just some factors to consider when choosing these verdant vertical gardens.
+Weight, planting and maintenance are factors to consider when choosing these verdant vertical gardens

 Vertical gardens take the idea of outdoor planting to a new plane.
 A living wall involves designing and installing a prefabricated growing system to create a vibrant, striking feature.

 With professionally installed systems, the supporting structure is usually a type of racking made up of pockets or cells.
 Other methods include a capillary matting system, which attaches to a waterproof backing and frame.